oofSauceHere/music-viewer-for-minecraft/README.md

 There's also an already existing mod that has a similar functionality.
 It's called [Spoticraft](https://github.com/IMB11/Spoticraft), and I'd occasionally use the repo for reference.
 This project is entirely mine, though, because I wanted to learn and implement myself.
 One of the major differences is that I wrote the code to fetch data from Spotify's API myself, while they used an already existing library.
 Most normal people would choose to use that library, but because I ~am foolish~ wanted a more robust understanding of web APIs, I did it myself.

-inshallah i will never have to use java again
+inshallah i will never have to use java again (joke)